Illustrator: Unknown, H. Tom Hall

 Ginny believes Steve is dead, so she becomes the willing mistress of a young señor.

 When she finds out Steve is alive, she goes in search of him.
-Steve believes Ginny has betrayed him and despises her, even as he lusts after her beautiful body.
+Steve believes Ginny betrayed him, so he despises her, even as he lusts after her ravishing body.
 Lack of communication and big misunderstandings rule the day.

-Oh, will these two crazy kids just get over themselves and stay together permanently?
+Oh, will these crazy kids just get over themselves and stay together forever?

-It wasn’t until well into my twenties that I could handle that kind of behavior because by then, my perspectives on romance novels had changed to be more open to new experiences.
+It wasn’t until well into my twenties that I could handle that kind of behavior because my perspectives on romance novels had expanded to be open to new experiences.

 Final Analysis of Sweet Savage Love

-Even so, I did greatly enjoy this.
-The protagonists were larger than life in a story that was larger than life.
 Sweet Savage Love is an experience you won’t want to miss.
-It’s a worthy ancestor of the romance genre.
+It’s a thrilling co-progenitor of the modern romance genre.

-I’d rate this 4.24 stars.
-Although it’s not without its flaws, that’s high marks, in my estimation.
+I’d rate this bodice ripper between 4 and 4.5 stars.
+Although it’s not without flaws, I’d say it does merit a high mark.